The Powerful Link Between Music and Memory: What the Science Shows

 - Help you live longer

 Socializing triggers the nervous system to release certain neurotransmitters that regulate the body’s response to stress and anxiety.
-Social connections also release the “feel good” hormone dopamine.
+Social connections also release dopamine, the “feel-good” hormone.

 A round of golf can help reduce cortisol (the “stress hormone”) and spur the release of endorphins—the chemicals that help to relieve stress and boost happiness.
 Spending time outdoors in nature can help you feel calmer and more clear-headed.
 Plus, engaging in a fun activity is always a great stress reducer.